y-takashina/HtmZetaOne/README.md

 Just open the solution file, then build.

 ## How to use
-Here is the simplest example to build an HTM/Zeta1 network in HtmZetaOne.
+Here is an example to build an HTM/Zeta1 network in HtmZetaOne.

 ```csharp
 var streams = new List<int[]>();